Fathers And VBAC

 You can’t go back and re-do the previous birth but you can do a great deal to have either a successful vbac or a successful and skilled repeat cesarean.
 Oh goodness, why should this article even include a successful repeat cesarean if the goal is to have a vaginal birth after a cesarean birth?

 But it’s important to go down this path as well.
 There aren’t really any women who will insist on a vaginal birth when they really know their baby is at risk.
 Parents will lay their life down for their child and that includes women who desperately want a vaginal birth experience.
 The only difference between you and your pregnant partner is that she is pregnant and only she can ‘do’ the birth.
-Her feelings about her birth experience lasts throughout her life.
+Her feelings about her birth experience last throughout her life.

 Most men want their wife/partner to have a good birth experience but if it isn’t few men understand how long, deep and lasting the emotions of a negative birth experience can be.
 Women feel, experience and live her birth experience again and again.
 You can hugely help her achieve a successful, empowered and positive VBAC.